GabrieleMeoni/OMICRON/README.md

 We would like to thank Dario Izzo (Advanced Concepts Team, European Space Agency) and David Evans (OPS-SAT, European Space Agency) for providing the data for this assignment.

 # Contacts
+To report a bug, please, open an [issue](https://github.com/GabrieleMeoni/EarthEdgeDetector/issues).

-Created by [Gabriele Meoni](https://www.tudelft.nl/staff/g.meoni/) - G.Meoni@tudelft.nl, Assistant Professor in Space Systems Engineering, Aerospace Engineering, TU Delft.
+For any question, please, contact the creator [Gabriele Meoni](https://www.tudelft.nl/staff/g.meoni/) - G.Meoni@tudelft.nl, Assistant Professor in Space Systems Engineering, Aerospace Engineering, TU Delft.